Restore The Bells

 Dec.
 13, 2025

-The bells will be removed and transported to the Verdin Company of Cincinnati, Ohio, for full restoration.
+The bells were removed and transported to the Verdin Company of Cincinnati, Ohio, for full restoration.

 -->